chcheetah/Some-basic-MIPS-Programs/README.md

-# DSA-project
+# MIPS Programs
-This repository contains all the solutions to the problems chosen for our DSA project.
+This repository contains all the solutions to some basic problems, in the MIPS assembly language.

+Currently Solved:

+-- Hello world program
+-- Sum of 2 numbers - No input
+-- Sum of 2 numbers - Take input
+-- Sum of numbers upto a given range (i)
+-- Number is either even or odd